 Inanna is the daughter of Enki and the patron goddess of the city of Uruk.
 In one myth, Inanna and Enki are said to have had a drinking competition.
 While drunk, Enki gives all of the mehs, the gifts of civilization, to Inanna, which she takes away with her to Uruk.
 Enki sends his servant to recover them but is unable to do so.
 Finally, he has to accept a peace treaty with Uruk.
 He lets her keep the meh despite knowing that Inanna intends to give them to mankind, even though this is something that all the gods would oppose.

 This may have been a symbolic telling of the period when Uruk began to gain more importance as a center of political authority than Eridu.
-Eridu, however, remained an important religious center long after it was no longer politically as relevant, due to the importance of the god Ea in the Babylonian religion.
+Eridu, however, remained an important religious center long after it was not politically relevant, due to the importance of the god Ea in the Babylonian religion.

 The Sumerian poem, Inanna’s Descent into the Nether World, tells of how Enki immediately expresses concern for and arranges for the rescue of his daughter from the underworld after she is trapped there by her older sister Ereshkigal and struck dead for seeking to extend her powers to the underworld.

 Thus it becomes clear that Enki is a devoted father to Inanna and he will do anything for her.
 Sometimes this isn’t the fair or right choice, but it does always end in balance being restored to the world because of the wisdom of Enki.
 In the above case, Ereshkigal is the wronged party.
 But in saving Inanna and returning her to earth, Enki ensures that everything and everyone is restored to their rightful place and the equilibrium is not upset.